Morse code: Operator proficiency

-Through May 2013, the First, Second, and Third Class (commercial) Radiotelegraph Licenses using code tests based upon the CODEX standard word were still being issued in the United States by the Federal Communications Commission.
-The First Class license required 20 wpm code group and 25 wpm text code proficiency, the others 16 wpm code group test (five letter blocks sent as simulation of receiving encrypted text) and 20 wpm code text (plain language) test.
+Through May 2013, the First, Second, and Third Class (commercial) Radiotelegraph Licenses using code tests based upon the standard word were still being issued in the United States by the Federal Communications Commission.
+The First Class license required 20 WPM code group and 25 WPM text code proficiency, the others 16 WPM code group test (five letter blocks sent as simulation of receiving encrypted text) and 20 WPM code text (plain language) test.
 It was also necessary to pass written tests on operating practice and electronics theory.
 A unique additional demand for the First Class was a requirement of a year of experience for operators of shipboard and coast stations using Morse.
 This allowed the holder to be chief operator on board a passenger ship.
 However, since 1999 the use of satellite and very high-frequency maritime communications systems (GMDSS) has made them obsolete.
 (By that point meeting experience requirement for the First was very difficult.)

 Currently, only one class of license, the Radiotelegraph Operator License, is issued.
 This is granted either when the tests are passed or as the Second and First are renewed and become this lifetime license.
-For new applicants, it requires passing a written examination on electronic theory and radiotelegraphy practices, as well as 16 wpm code-group and 20 wpm text tests.
-However, the code exams are currently waived for holders of Amateur Extra Class licenses who obtained their operating privileges under the old 20 wpm test requirement.
+For new applicants, it requires passing a written examination on electronic theory and radiotelegraphy practices, as well as 16 WPM code-group and 20 WPM text tests.
+However, the code exams are currently waived for holders of Amateur Extra Class licenses who obtained their operating privileges under the old 20 WPM test requirement.

 International Morse code

 Morse codes of one version or another have been in use for more than 160 years — longer than any other electrical message encoding system.
 What is today called "Morse code" is different from what was originally actually developed by Vail and Morse.
 The Modern International Morse code, or continental code, was created by Friedrich Clemens Gerke in 1848 and initially used for telegraphy between Hamburg and Cuxhaven in Germany.
 Gerke changed nearly half of the alphabet and all of the numerals, providing the foundation for the modern form of the code.
-After some minor changes to the letters and a complete revision of the numerals, International Morse Code was standardized by the International Telegraphy Congress in 1865 in Paris, and later became the standard adopted by the International Telecommunication Union (ITU).
+After some minor changes to the letters and a complete revision of the numerals, International Morse code was standardized by the International Telegraph Convention on the third and final session of the conference that took place on 17 May 1865 in Paris.
+This formed the International Telegraph Union – the precursor of today’s (International Telecommunication Union) ITU, which still maintains it as the international standard.
 Morse and Vail's final code specification, however, was only really used for land-line telegraphy in the United States and Canada, with the International code used everywhere else, including all ships at sea and sailing in North American waters.
 Vail's version became known as American Morse code or railroad code, and is now almost never used, with the possible exception of historical re-enactments.